gemechis-elias/AASTU-Software-Engineering-Resource/README.md

-# 2nd-year-2nd-semster
+# Software Engineering Resources
-Repository by  Addis Ababa Science and Technology University  2nd Year Students.
+This is a repository by Addis Ababa Science and Technology University SWE Students.

 <div align='center'>